Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Application: Matrix product states

-where $A^{\ell}$ is an $L$-dimensional vector of $N\times N$ matrices (for some \textit{bond dimension} $N$) and $B$ is an $N\times N$ matrix quantifying the boundary conditions.
-The bond dimension determines the degree of entanglement of the spins, with $N=1$ corresponding to a separable state.
+where the $N\times N$ boundary matrix $B$ provides the ability to pin the boundary of the chain to various states \cite{Ueda2011}.
 Physically meaningful boundaries are either $B=I$ (the identity) for translationally invariant MPS's or $B=|r\ket\bra l|$ for some states $|r\ket,|l\ket$ quantifying the effect of the boundary on the right and left ends of the chain.
+I consider cases where the bond dimension $N$ is independent of system size $M$, noting there are interesting cases where this is not so {[}\citealp{Perez-Garcia2006},~Appx.~A.1{]}.

-By performing similarity transformations on the $A$'s, all MPSs can be put into a canonical form \cite{Perez-Garcia2006,Cirac}, in which the $A$'s satisfy eq. (\ref{eq:cptp}) and therefore form a Kraus map $\A\equiv\{A^{\ell}\}_{\ell=0}^{L-1}$.
-This map is usually called a \textit{transfer channel} (also, double tensor \cite{Zeng2015}), and it appears when one of the lattice sites from eq. (\ref{eq:mps}) is traced out.
+The Kraus operators of $\E$ decompose into blocks $\varkappa$, as in eq.~(\ref{eq:decomp}), with each block a noiseless subsystem.
+Since the Kraus operators are block-diagonal, $\tr\{BE_{\ell_{-M}}\cdots E_{\ell_{M}}\}$ decouples into a sum of traces over each block.
+Each block corresponds to its own MPS, and the different MPS will not overlap with each other in the thermodynamic limit ($M\rightarrow\infty$).
+Thus, we can consider only one block from now on.
+In this block, the Kraus operators factor as $E_{\ell}=U\otimes R_{\ell}$, where $\{R_{\ell}\}$ is an irreducible channel.
+The DFS part $U$ can be diagonalized, so the MPS once again decouples.
+This leaves us with only the irreducible parts $R_{\ell}$ and automatically puts our MPS into canonical form \cite{Perez-Garcia2006,Cirac}.
+We assume from now on that $\E$ is irreducible.

-Continuing to trace out more sites while also taking the thermodynamic limit of the MPS ($M\rightarrow\infty$), one can obtain the normalization of the state:
+One can obtain the normalization of the MPS in the thermodynamic limit by tracing out the sites one by one: